Keyfactor/iis-orchestrator/README.md

 **Note: There is an additional (and deprecated) certificate store type of “IIS” that ships with the Keyfactor platform.
 Migration of certificate stores from the “IIS” type to either the “IISBin” or “IISU” types is not currently supported.**

-**Note: If Looking to use GMSA Accounts to run the Service Kefyactor Command 10.2 or greater is required for No Value checkbox to work**
+**Note: If Looking to use GMSA Accounts to run the Service Keyfactor Command 10.2 or greater is required for No Value checkbox to work**

 ## Security and Permission Considerations
 From an official support point of view, Local Administrator permissions are required on the target server.
 Some customers have been successful with using other accounts and granting rights to the underlying certificate and private key stores.
 Due to complexities with the interactions between Group Policy, WinRM, User Account Control, and other unpredictable customer environmental factors, Keyfactor cannot provide assistance with using accounts other than the local administrator account.